srt32/blog/source/2014-02-14-n-101-an-introduction-to-query-optimization.html.markdown

 loading markets with address, then in the by\_zipcode method we're narrowing down our addresses, followed by mapping out the markets (at the Ruby layer).
-Essentially, after all this, we end up with a bunch of markets and then when we finally call as_json asking it to include the address back up in the markets method we have to go get the addresses again because we've thrown away that information.
+Essentially, after all this, we end up with a bunch of markets and then when we finally call as_json we ask it to include the addresses again.
+We have to go get the addresses again because we've thrown away that information.
 Silly!
 Eager loading to the rescue.

 ### Eager loading with Rails

-We fortunately had some help from [an issue](https://github.com/alexreisner/geocoder/issues/294) on the geocoder's tracker.
-Where it was pointed out there is no direct way to query for associated models with a near query.
-We'll have to first get the id's of the markets we want (a single query) and then use those market id's to filter down the a second query that gets markets eager loaded with addresses.
+We fortunately had some help from [an issue](https://github.com/alexreisner/geocoder/issues/294) on the geocoder's tracker where it was pointed out there is no direct way to query for associated models with a near query.
+We'll have to first get the id's of the markets we want (a single query) and then use those market id's to filter down the second query that gets markets eager loaded with addresses.
 The [RailsGuides](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations) have a nice explanation of eager loading that I would recommend reading.

 After rejiggering things to not duplicate our work, combined with eager loading